-Consumer Reports has ranked sunscreens and found that you don’t have to pay big bucks to protect your skin from harsh UV rays.
+Consumer Reports is out with its latest ranking of sunscreens, and it turns out you don’t have to pay big bucks to protect your skin from harsh UV rays.

-Here’s what so funny: One of the highest rated sunscreens that got a Best Buy recommendation turned out to be the cheapest one they tested!
+Here’s what so funny: Two of the highest rated sunscreens that got ‘best buy’ recommendations turned out to be the cheapest ones the magazine tested!

 Great sunscreen protection doesn’t have to break the bank